gavalierm/pab-propresenter-arena-bridge/README.md

 # Disclaimer
 If you want you can use this library freely but i do not plan to maintain.
 It is dirty working solution for our small needs.
 If you want to collaborate or maintain this, you are welcome.

+# Support
+If you want you can support me at https://paypal.me/MarcelGavalier